Microtia literally translated from the Greek means ‘little ear’. It is the medical word to describe a small or absent ear.

 Everyday life with microtia

 Parents have told us that it can be difficult to know how to help a child who only has hearing in one ear.
-There are various strategies you can use at home and discuss with your child’s school.
+There are various strategies parents can use at home and discuss with the child’s school.

-- Your child will find it easier to hear you if you stand or sit on the side of their hearing ear.
+- The child will find it easier to hear you if people stand or sit on the side of their hearing ear.
 This is especially important if there is background noise from the television or brothers and sisters.

-- If you suspect your child has an ear infection in the hearing ear, visit your family doctor (GP) promptly.
+- If the child has a suspected ear infection in the hearing ear, the family doctor (GP) should be visited promptly.

-- Ask if your child can sit towards the front, with his or her hearing ear near the teacher.
+- Ask if the child can sit towards the front, with his or her hearing ear near the teacher.

 - Learning to read may be more difficult if certain sounds are difficult to hear over classroom noise.
 Ask if quiet reading time is possible on the timetable.

-- Check your child’s eyesight regularly so that he or she can read instructions easily.
+- Check the child’s eyesight regularly so that he or she can read instructions easily.

-- Talk to the Special Educational Needs Coordinator (SENCo) about any other aids that might help your child.
+- Talk to the Special Educational Needs Coordinator (SENCo) about any other aids that might help the child.

 What is the outlook for children with microtia?